To access the barcode generator navigate to Solutions > Solutions Barcode & QR Code Generator.

-1. Select the barcode format from the drop-down menu.
+Select from one of the three types from the drop-down menu:

 Encodes 43 characters

 An asterisk represents the start/stop, but is optional in text

 CODE 128 is also a 1-D barcode.
 Code 128 is useful in bigger industries for transportation and distribution with a non-point of sale (POS).
 Code 128 is a combination of 3 subsets (A, B, C) each allowing for different levels of density and character sets.
 This is represented in the beginning bars of the barcode.

 Encodes 128 characters of American Standard Code for Information Interchange (ASCII)